 - Assesses the potential risks and manages them sensibly and efficiently.

 - Ensures that its members act for the greater benefit of the Eurobank Group and fulfil their institutional duties.
-It assesses the performance of the Management and offers guidance to the Group human resources.
+It assesses the performance of the Management in consistency with the Board and Board Committees Evaluation Policy Eurobank follows and offers guidance to the Group human resources.

 - Ensures that the Group meets its commitments towards shareholders and third parties.